Mack-Ma/Personal_Website/index.md

 # About Me
 Hey, what's up!
 I'm Tianye (Mack) Ma, currently a Ph.D.
 Candidate at UC Riverside.
-I'm mentored by Weiwei Dr. Zhang ([memory.ucr.edu](memory.ucr.edu)).
+I'm mentored by Weiwei Dr. Zhang ([The CONPAM Lab](http://memory.ucr.edu)).
 Although cognitive science is my principal area of interest, I actually have a broad interest in all kinds of new things.
 Please feel free to contact me by e-mail (mack_ma2018@outlook.com).

 # My Posts